Does Your Work Matter?

 A great OTMR process contributes to a healthy joint use program by building trust between all parties involved:

-• Full alignment - approved one-touch contractors are hired by attachers but also have a reputation at stake with pole owners.
+Full Alignment - Approved one-touch contractors are hired by attachers but also have a reputation at stake with pole owners.
 This healthy tension leads to decisions that expedite the attachments process, but never at the expense of safety or grid reliability.
 Because a misstep could result in their approval being revoked, OTMR contractors are very likely to push back on unsafe pressure or practices.

-• Inaction leads to progress - existing attachers are invited to review the make ready plan and raise flags—but they can no longer bring the attachment process to a halt by dragging their feet.
+Inaction Leads to Progress - Existing attachers are invited to review the make ready plan and raise flags, but they can no longer bring the attachment process to a halt by dragging their feet.
 The one-touch make ready process provides attachers with full transparency and a platform to vocalize concerns.

 What's Coming

 Early versions of one-touch are taking shape in markets across the country with varying success.
-When complemented by an already healthy joint use program, OTMR is a useful arrow in the quiver, but it still doesn't solve every problem.

 The FCC will likely continue to update OTMR expectations as it regulates the pole attachments process.
 The FCC is also seeking input on how to improve broadband deployment across the nation.
 Many states self-regulate this process, however, and will be making their own determinations about whether or not OTMR is a valid approach.